Skip to main content

 **Please note: Virtual auditions are only offered for RJAM, Composition, and TAC.
 Requests must be submitted in December and approved in order to attend a virtual audition.
 Virtual auditions are scheduled on different dates than the live auditions.

-Below is the anticipated timeline for Spring 2026 applications.
-A confirmed timeline will be posted on September 1, 2025.
-Please note: it is likely that the following areas will not accept applications for Spring entry: Conducting, Opera Studies, Piano Artist Diploma, String and Piano Chamber Music, and all Voice degree programs.
-This list will be confirmed and updated on September 1.
+We anticipate the following areas to not accept Spring applications: Conducting, Opera Studies, Piano Artist Diploma, String and Piano Chamber Music, and all Voice degree programs.
+This list will be confirmed and updated on September 15.

 DateEvent